 If you are like me, the twinges in your back come and go, never more than a nuisance aside from the occasional flare-up.
 Pain and stiffness in the lower back are among the most common sources of discomfort for recreational cyclists, as described in this article previously posted to The ZOM.

 Over the years, I’ve used my training as a Physical Therapist and competitive cycling trial and error experience as a guide.
 I have tried many approaches to address the nagging discomfort in my back.
-I always seem to fall back on, have refined, and now include Muscle Activation in my daily pre-ride routine.
+I always seem to fall back on, have refined, and now include Muscle Activation For Cyclists in my daily pre-ride routine.

-Muscle Activation Strengthens Our Brain-Body Connection
+Muscle Activation For Cyclists Strengthens Our Brain-Body Connection

 Muscle activation, also known as pre-activation or corrective warm-up, is when an athlete isolates a target muscle group before the main activity through active exercise.
 In theory, muscle activation trains our brains by strengthening the brain-muscle connection to optimize the brain-body relationship.